 Does the procurement department have a voice at the board table, and if they do are they living up to it?
 We often see that despite procurement being the biggest cost in the business that could be turned into an important profit driver they are still not recognised with a voice at the board.
 It is also important to assess the quality of the purchasing team.
 Are costs managed centrally and how much of spend is outside of the control of the team?
 Typically a weaker and understaffed team with limited central controls will present a greater profit improvement target.

 3. The cost reduction levers

 Assess both the supply and demand side levers to see where potential savings opportunities exist.
 Look at supply market leverage by consolidating volumes, competitive tendering and consortium buying, supply base restructuring and value added relationships via partnering, joint product development or revenue and risk sharing.
 On the demand side consider design and specification optimisation, total cost management and process effectiveness and compliance.

 Carry out an opportunity assessment of the procurement spend early on in your ownership or, if possible, during due diligence to establish the size of potential cost savings.
 Once the assessment is done, a savings implementation plan should be put in place to deliver the savings with or without external support and tracked on a monthly basis at a board level.

 5. The tools and sustaining the benefits

-Seek out specialist technology to track spending in the organization to ensure that overall cost savings are sustained over the long-run and not lost in annual supplier renegotiations or the year after external support has departed.
+Seek out specialist technology to track spending in the organisation to ensure that overall cost savings are sustained over the long-run and not lost in annual supplier renegotiations or the year after external support has departed.

-As many mature businesses complete their budgets for next year and look ahead to an uncertain 2016, procurement is one area where an EBITDA improvement target can be penciled into the financial plan by the management team and its private equity owners with more certainty than future sales growth in its core markets.
+As many mature businesses complete their budgets for next year and look ahead to an uncertain 2016, procurement is one area where an EBITDA improvement target can be pencilled into the financial plan by the management team and its private equity owners with more certainty than future sales growth in its core markets.